openSVM/agave/docs/src/what-is-an-rpc-node.md

 ---
-title: What is an RPC Node?
+titwe: nyani is an wpc nyode?
 ---

-An RPC (Remote Procedure Call) node runs the same software as a [validator](./what-is-a-validator.md), but it does not participate in the consensus process.
-Technically you could run the RPC software and also allow your node to vote as a consensus node, but it is strongly discouraged because your node will not be performant enough to do either task well.
+a-an wpc (wemote p-pwoceduwe caww) n-nyode wuns t-the same softwawe a-as a [validator](./what-is-a-validator.md), (U ﹏ U) b-but it does n-nyot pawticipate i-in the consensus pwocess. (///ˬ///✿) technicawwy you couwd wun the wpc softwawe and awso a-awwow youw nyode to vote as a consensus nyode, >w< b-but it is stwongwy discouwaged b-because youw nyode wiww nyot be pewfowmant enough to do eithew task w-weww. rawr

-A node that runs RPC has a much different purpose in the cluster.
-An RPC node responds to requests about the blockchain and also allows users of the RPC node to submit new transactions to be included in blocks.
+a nyode that wuns wpc h-has a much diffewent p-puwpose in the cwustew. mya an wpc nyode wesponds to wequests about the bwockchain a-and awso awwows usews of the wpc nyode to submit nyew twansactions to be incwuded i-in bwocks. ^^

-For example, a website might request to transfer tokens from wallet A to wallet B (given wallet A's permission).
-That website would have to use wallet A to sign a transaction and then send it to an RPC node to be submitted to the leader.
-So you could think of running an RPC node as a similar engineering task to providing an api for others to use.
+fow exampwe, a-a website might w-wequest to twansfew t-tokens fwom w-wawwet a to wawwet b (given wawwet a's pewmission). 😳😳😳 t-that website wouwd have to use wawwet a to sign a-a twansaction and then send it to an wpc nyode to be submitted to the weadew. mya so you couwd think o-of wunning an wpc nyode as a-a simiwaw engineewing t-task to pwoviding a-an api fow othews to use. 😳

-The users of the RPC node are often developers, so this option may require a more technical understanding of Solana.
-To better understand RPC node operations, you'll want to become familiar with the different RPC calls.
-You can find the [RPC API here](https://solana.com/docs/rpc/http).
+the usews of the wpc nyode awe o-often devewopews, -.- s-so this option may wequiwe a m-mowe technicaw u-undewstanding of sowana. 🥺 to bettew u-undewstand wpc nyode opewations, o.O y-you'ww want to become famiwiaw with the diffewent w-wpc cawws. /(^•ω•^) you can find the [RPC API here](https://solana.com/docs/rpc/http).